UX | guardian | Air Force | Technology | decison logic | carson

 When the Department of Defense came to Aviture, their Remotely Piloted Aircraft (RPA) application consisted of multiple tables of data and an overly complex user interface.
 This created problems for pilots and mission managers who needed a way to communicate and process data quickly in order to make high-stakes decisions.
 Agile innovation and procedural change in the government sector can also be difficult to enact with a high level of security and a long list of requirements to meet.

-Over the past seven years, the Aviture team has created an entirely new user experience that integrates with over 20 different government systems and sources.
-User experience engineers were able to evaluate the nuances of the RPA pilots’ environment during system use, which translated into an interface that brought forward critical information as needed.
+The Aviture team created an entirely new user experience that integrates with over 20 different government systems and sources.
+UX designers were able to evaluate the nuances of the RPA pilots’ environment during system use, which translated into an interface that brought forward critical information as needed.
 Aviture combined a web browser-based environment with a modern, open architecture design to provide the necessary situational awareness data to the user in a timely and secure manner that encapsulated their workflows.

-Recently named “Guardian,” the resulting software is a near-real time, geospatial application that displays data from multiple streaming sources.
+A platform named “Guardian,” the resulting software is a near-real-time, geospatial application that displays data from multiple streaming sources.
 The application even allows users to create an operational picture that can be used as a singular display for planning, operations, and intelligence information.
 The application has gone on to be used in rescue efforts for Hurricane Harvey and the California wildfires and to provide security for the Boston Marathon and the Super Bowl.

-Why User Experience Is Important for Your Company
+Why UX Design Is Important for Your Company

 Ease of use, design, capability, and the hospitality of your company or organization all play a part in making you stand out from the competition.
 When a potential client is shopping around for a solution to their problem, the business which left a lasting impact and provided a memorable experience is going to end up being more desirable.
-The same can be said about maintaining clients as well — a bad user experience can and does lead to a high turnover rate.
+The same can be said about maintaining clients as well a lack of UX design can and does lead to a high turnover rate.

 If your business is having a hard time connecting with or keeping customers, it might be time to invest in improving your user experience.